Video Lecture

 (ii)

-When θ =90o the flux is zero.
+When θ =90o the flux passing through the area is zero.

 In case of closed surface the flux may be positive or negative depending on the direction of field lines and the angle between the normal and the electric field as shown in the diagram given below.
 In the diagram there are two close surfaces.
 The first one contains a positive charge and the second contains a negative charge.
 In the first case the angle between the normal to surface and the electric field is less than 90o.
 So according to formula \displaystyle \phi =EA\cos \theta , the flux is positive. whereas in the second case the flux is negative because θ is more than 90o.